B2B Payments: A Guide to B2B Payment Processing Solutions for Your Business

 Payments are happening every single day, particularly for ISVs who have different charge dates per customer.
 It’s important to find a solution that you can be sure is reliable on a daily basis.
 You need a tool that you can count on.

 Being able to easily integrate the payment solution into your platform or business is imperative for success.
 You are also going to want to integrate the solution into other software you may have such as accounting or payroll to increase visibility.
-Find a payment platform in which you are confident in their ease to integrate.
+Find a payment platform you trust for its easy integration capabilities.

 4. Ease of use